“Invest in Us!” say South L.A. Youth in Response to Questions about How to Curb Violence at Town Hall with Garcetti

 They didn’t care that he was a good kid and didn’t bother to ask him about why he felt he needed the knife.
 There was no attempt at mentoring or any effort to build any kind of relationship or trust with him in any way.
 Instead, he described the humiliating sensation of officers looking as if they were pleased to get one more “thug” up off the street.
 It didn’t help, he said, that he could hear other officers at the station disparaging youth amongst themselves.

-I was also dismayed that Mayor Eric Garcetti and City Attorney Mike Feuer had not been able to stay to listen to the youth in person.
+The youth were dismayed that Mayor Eric Garcetti and City Attorney Mike Feuer had not been able to stay to listen to the youth in person.
 They had opened the forum with speeches and pledges to make Los Angeles a safer and healthier place for youth of color and expressed a desire to hear the youths’ concerns and potential solutions, but left soon after because Garcetti had to meet President Obama at the airport.

 One wanted a youth mayor — someone that would be in charge of listening to and addressing youth needs.